gren-bean/advent_of_code/README.md

   - Unique characters in a list like `''.join(set('aaabcabccd'))`, ref[3].
   - For part2, we add the number of persons in each group as the only additional information we need.
   - Ultimately unused, but interesting read is "best way to count char occurences in string" in ref[4]
+- **Day 7**
+  - Part 1 is perfect use case scenario for a practical implication of **Graphs**.
+Generate a *Directed Graph* represented by an *adjcency list* (list of linked lists).
+We then find all starting points that have a path to our node representing *shiny gold*.

 ## References
 [1] https://stackoverflow.com/questions/41535571/how-to-explain-the-str-maketrans-function-in-python-3-6/41536036